bg49623/modeling_corn/README.md

 Code scripts and data reesources used in the Project Report "An Analysis of Climate Change's Impact on Corn in Minnesota".

+Project was conducted and reported by Brandon Guo, Parth Asawa, Eric Zhang, Richard Liu.

+Data processing and analysis is performed by Brandon Guo and Eric Zhang.

 Project Report will be uploaded as a pdf once the paper is officially submitted.

 # Code